marqeta/marqeta-python/README.md

 client = Client(base_url, application_token, access_token, timeout)
 ```

-When specifying your base url, include the `/v3` version prefix.
+When specifying your base url, include the `/v3/` version prefix with the trailing slash.

 ### Accessing resources